 What if you’re not sure if you want to file?

 If you are not one hundred percent sure you want to file a personal injury claim, come in and talk to us.
-At the Law Offices of Randolph Rice, we offer a free consultation for you to come in, tell us the facts, and for us to discuss possible options.
+Our attorneys for car accident claims in Baltimore offer a free consultation for you to come in, tell us the facts, and for us to discuss possible options.

 Call a Baltimore Personal Injury Attorney